 Grubs then have non insulated boots in the Rainline and Highline ranges - both with easy to clean rubber outer layer.

-So although Muck Boots have a good range, Grubs have boots that match or better the range in every situation.
+So although Muck Boots have a good range, Grubs have boots that match or better the range of outer soles, thereby providing a sole suitable for every situation.